Who can be a PCC member?

 Dues do not include the additional costs of concert attire or music.

-Members purchase 5 tickets per season, which they may sell to recoup their money.
-Students and new members are encouraged to sell tickets, but are not required to buy them.
-This year, only the “Celtic Celebration” concert in October will require members to purchase tickets for a total commitment of $50 for the season.
+MEMBERS purchase 2 tickets per semester (4 per season) at $10 each, which they may sell to recoup their money.
+NEW and STUDENT singers are encouraged to sell tickets, but are not required to buy them.

 The Board has also established the Kathy Visconti-Christian Memorial Fund to help singers who may be struggling with financial burdens and need help paying for dues or music.
 Contact a PCC Board member if you would like to discuss financial assistance options.